kevinburke/buildkite/README.md

 - download build artifacts
 - cancel or rebuild builds on a given branch

+Also add emoji support, so we can render emoji in iTerm in full fidelity.

 ### Configuration

 You need to add a local config file.
 Get a API token from